 Ancient Greece - From City-States to the Hellenistic Period

 Ancient Greece was one of the earliest civilizations in the world and the first civilization in Europe.
 This civilization started around the 8th century BC in modern-day Greece and can be divided into three main periods.
-The Archaic Greek Period started around 800 BC after the Greek Dark Ages and lasted around the 5th century BC.
+The Archaic Greek Period initiated around 800 BC after the Greek Dark Ages and lasted around the 5th century BC.
 It was followed by the Greek Classical Period, which lasted around 200 years.
 The last period of Ancient Greek civilization is known as the Hellenistic Period.
 It started in 323 BC after the death of Alexander the Great and lasted till 146 BC.
 The Romans captured Greece after the Battle of Corinth, which initiated the Roman-Greek era.

 Archaic Greek Period

 The formation of city-states was the main characteristic of this Greek period.
 These city-states were independent in their everyday matters, and bodies of citizens ruled these cities.
 Each city-state had its own social & financial center, fortified area for defense, religious place (temple), sports gymnasium, theatre for drama, currency (coins), and other individualities.
 Messenia, Sparta, and Delphi were important city-states of that period.
 These states also remained hostile to each other due to control of different areas and only united while defending against a foreign invader.
-This period lasted till 480 BC.
+This period lasted until 480 BC.

 Classical Greece

 Philip II of Macedonia united all areas of Greece under his leadership in 337 BC.
-Later his son Alexander the Great took his successes forward and captured the Balkans, Levant, Egypt, and the Persian Empire, including today’s Iran, Iraq, Asia Minor, and other adjacent areas.
+Later, his son Alexander the Great took his successes forward and captured the Balkans, Levant, Egypt, and the Persian Empire, including today’s Iran, Iraq, Asia Minor, and other adjacent areas.

 Hellenistic Period